lucdoe/flamez-tech-api/README.md

  --------------------------------------------------

  - From a developer site it is an fairly easy project to get started with Flask.
- - From a User site its made to be as simple as possible
- - It is free!?
  - Is looking to support or to be used by Organizations with Inventory and Contacts (every Organization?
 LOL)
   --------------------------------------------------